outdreamer/build-a-cure-1/docs/tasks/ideas.md

-to do: organize into separate docs
+to do: organize into docs

   - analyzing just by change rate makes it less likely to spot other patterns like overlap/intersection of patterns